PennHui2016/OpDEA/README.md

 2. guiding users to select optimal workflows for analyzing their proteomics data;
 3. providing links for downloading datasets used for benchmarking and for downloading our results.

+It can be installed via two ways:
+1. Install the package "devtools" if you have not installed it before

+if(!requireNamespace("devtools")){
+  install.packages("devtools")
+  library(devtools)
+}

+Then, the package can be installed from github via the following code:

+install_github('PennHui2016/OpDEA')

-It can be installed via downloading **"OpDEA_0.0.0.9000.tar.gz"** from this site, then installed with the following command:
+2.Or via downloading **"OpDEA_0.0.0.9000.tar.gz"** from this site, then installed with the following command:

     install.packages(pkgs = '~/OpDEA_0.0.0.9000.tar.gz', repos = NULL, type = "source")

-Then, the shiny app can be launched via:
+At last, the shiny app can be launched via:

-    library(shinydashboard)
     OpDEA::run_app()

 If success, the page showing the introduction of our OpDEA will be presented.
 It can be used according to the contents in the help page.